Ze1598/Daily-News-Scrape/README.md

 * (feb 26th 2019) Updated the page with a couple of new news sources.
 I also changed the order of the news slightly.

+* (apr 13th 2019) Updated the page's CSS, removed some news sources and changed the name of the output file so now it is always "Daily News Scrape.html".

 ### External references: